varungambhir/vehicle-detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations where i experimented with different color spaces, pixel per block, cell per block, however i ended up with the foloowing values which gave optimal results:
+I tried various combinations where i experimented with different color spaces, pixel per block, cell per block, however i ended up with the following values which gave optimal results:

 1. color_space = 'YCrCb'
 2. spatial_size = (32, 32)